 Share this

-clinical trials: 5 recent regulatory changes you should know about
+clinical trials: 5 regulatory changes you should know about

 Regulations regarding clinical trials have recently changed.
 These changes are to ensure transparency of the process and increase credibility.
-Changes include:
+Regulatory changes include:

-This regulation involves training of defined clinical trials for Good Clinical Practices (GCP) that address the quality of clinical trials, safety measures, and integrity in terms of design and conduct.
-The training has additional conditions to the NHI requirements to protect human concerns.
+This regulation involves training on Good Clinical Practices (GCP) that address the quality of clinical trials, safety measures, and integrity in terms of design and conduct.
+The training has additional conditions to meet requirements to protect human concerns.

-In efforts to ensure seamless process data registration, the FDA provides guidance for electronic data input, data format in Drug evaluation and research for a successful compiling of new drugs application.
-The NHI- and FDA-specific statement in the consent form assist in conformance of the agreement and the requirements of clinical trials.
+In efforts to ensure seamless process data registration, the Food and Drug Administration (FDA) provides guidance for electronic data input, data format in drug evaluation, and research for a successful compiling of new drugs application.
+The FDA-specific statement in the consent form assists in conformance of the agreement and the requirements of clinical trials.

 3. Period of Trial Registration After the First Group of Participants